 China’s rise, in other words, was both underwritten and thoroughly co-opted by US political-economic dominance.
 It was an observation the authors lamented, one critical of China’s choices and American informal empire, but one wholly congruent with the neoliberal interpretation of events.

 At the time it was written, this view from the left was not untrue.
 Released in 2012, a good deal of its analysis explains the Great Recession in a similar way to what Adam Tooze depicted in Crashed, and Panitch and Gindin beat Tooze to publication by several years.
 The authors also do a masterful job of showing that if only experts in the 1980s grasped how global economic power was actually functioning, they would’ve understood that Japan’s economic rise was not a challenge to US economic hegemony but in fact evidence of it (I tell a similar story in a forthcoming book that you’ll be hearing more about in the coming months).
 There would’ve been no basis, other than outright racism, for all the Reagan-era Yellow Peril fear mongering about Japan.
 The Reagan administration wouldn’t have felt the need to bully its ally repeatedly.
-And I wouldn’t have been forced to read “Rising Sun” in high school.
+And I wouldn’t have been forced to read “Rising Sun”

 But in crucial ways, “The Making of Global Capitalism” also reflects the moment in which it was written.
 Its greatest weakness, and a major reason I think it and the neoliberals are probably wrong about China, is its periodization.
 In 2012, the US Treasury and the Federal Reserve had been taking drastic action for several years running to not only bail out banks and flagging industries; they were also providing crucial liquidity support to other governments, in coordination with China, which was throwing around money left and right, domestically and across Asia, as economic stimulus.
 As Dan Drezner proclaimed, “The System Worked,” and China’s response to the fiscal crisis was independently pursued yet had the effect of reinforcing the whole thing.